help-me-someone/.github/profile/README.md

 This organization holds all the repositories for the `Scalable-p2 toktik` project.

+Everything is written in Golang (for learning purposes).

 The main repository for deploying can be found [here](https://github.com/help-me-someone/scalable-p2-orchestrator).

 It holds the following structure: